Polarized tau decay and CP violation in ultraperipheral heavy-ion collisions: Summary and outlook

 \section{Summary and outlook}

 In this work, we have explored the application of strong electromagnetic fields generated in ultraperipheral heavy-ion collisions as a novel mechanism for $\tau$-lepton polarization.
 By analyzing both leptonic and semi-leptonic $\tau$ decays, we demonstrated that the external magnetic field present in UPCs defines a natural spin quantization axis, which modifies the angular and energy distributions of the decay products compared to the standard helicity basis.
 We constructed polarization-sensitive observables formulated along this axis and showed that, with suitable kinematic selections, non-vanishing polarization signals can be preserved even after ensemble averaging.
-Furthermore, we proposed that comparing the relative polarization of $\tau^-$ and $\tau^+$, extracted from complementary angular ranges of their decay products, provides a clean and potentially sensitive handle on \textit{CP}-violating effects in the leptonic sector.
+Furthermore, we proposed that comparing the relative polarization of $\tau^-$ and $\tau^+$, extracted from complementary angular ranges of their decay products, provides a clean and sensitive handle on \textit{CP}-violating effects in the leptonic sector.

 Looking ahead, our results suggest several promising directions.
-On the theoretical side, a detailed study of higher-order QED and QCD corrections in $\gamma\gamma \to \tau^+\tau^-$, as well as the role of background processes in realistic collider environments, would refine the proposed observables~\cite{Jiang:2024dhf}.
+On the theoretical side, a detailed study of higher-order QED and electroweak corrections in $\gamma\gamma \to \tau^+\tau^-$, as well as the role of background QCD processes in realistic collider environments, would refine the proposed observables~\cite{Shao:2024dmk, Jiang:2024dhf, Shao:2025bma, Dittmaier:2025ikh, Goyal:2024tmo}.
 On the experimental side, the feasibility of reconstructing $\tau$ polarization in UPCs requires careful assessment, particularly given the limited production rates and the challenges of identifying $\tau$ decays with sufficient precision.
 Nonetheless, the unique environment of UPCs, with their intense and well-characterized electromagnetic fields, provides an exciting opportunity to establish polarized $\tau$ decays as a new avenue for testing fundamental symmetries.
-In particular, forthcoming high-luminosity LHC runs and future collider facilities may deliver the statistical reach necessary to pursue such studies.
+In particular, forthcoming HL-LHC runs and future collider facilities may deliver the statistical reach necessary to pursue such studies.

 In summary, our framework opens a pathway to exploit $\tau$ polarization in ultraperipheral collisions, both as a laboratory for strong-field QED phenomena and as a probe of potential new sources of \textit{CP} violation beyond the Standard Model.
+Moreover, our study establishes UPCs as a novel arena for testing scenarios of physics beyond the Standard Model.